itaydafna/itaydafna.dev/src/content/post/my-take-on-astro-markdown-anchor-headings.md

 Notice I'm not selecting `h1` - that's because I didn't want my main blog-post title to be an linkable anchor link.

 Next, I'm iterating over the selected heading using `forEach`.
-For each heading I'm using
+For each heading, I'm using the `document` API to wrap it with an anchor tag, linking to the heading.
+I'm also creating a wrapper for the link svg icon and injecting the icon markup into it using the `innerHTML` property.
+Notice that I'm adding Tailwind classes to the elements I'm creating to set up the layout and behavior of my headings.
+For example, in order to show the link-icons only upon hovering the heading I added the following classes to the `linkIconWrapper`: `hidden group-hover:block`.
+Of course, this is just a personal preference and you could use any other CSS solution in order to achieve the same result.